samrobbins85/se-docs/docs/Expansion/api-expansion.md

 id: api-expansion
 title: API Expansion
 ---
 Once the handover has been completed, you may wish to add your own API endpoints to expand the functionality of the application further.
 In this document I will detail how to do this.
+This document is aimed towards technical users who have some experience with javascript before.

 ## Writing Back-end Functions
 Most of the back-end functions are written so that they can be tested with only a connection to a MongoDB server (No connection to the front end required).
 Connections with the front end and MongoDB server are handled by other functions in `routes/stockTake.js`, so when writing back-end functions we can assume that we have an existing connection to a MongoDB server and that some other function will handle communicating the result to the front end.